AlextheEngineer/Ego2Hands/README.md

     - [x] Input edge channel
     - [x] Output energy channel
     - [x] Testing multiple models
+    - [ ] Domain adaptation
     - [x] Saving outputs for visualization.

     > **python main_train_test.py --config config\config_ego2hands_csm.yml --input_edge --energy --test_all --num_models 3 --save_outputs**

     * "--test_all" automatically sets "--eval" and will evaluate the number of models specified by "--num_models".
 If the script cannot find the saved model that ends with "pretrained.pth.tar", it skips the model because this indicates that a pretrained model for testing does not exist.

+  * Domain adaptation

+    - [x] Input edge channel
+    - [x] Output energy channel
+    - [x] Training multiple models
+    - [x] Domain adaptation
+    - [x] Saving outputs for visualization.

+    > **python main_train_test.py --config config\config_ego2hands_csm.yml --input_edge --energy --train_all --num_models 3 --adapt --save_outputs**

+    * "--adapt" sets the script in adaptation mode.
+For training, adaptation requires models to be pretrained first.
+    * Adaptation mode replaces the random training backgrounds with background images for that specific sequence during data generation.
+    * Adapted model for each sequence will be saved in the corresponding save location for the specified setting.
+    * Output visualization will be saved in the "outputs" folder if "--save_outputs" is set.
+    * If all 3 pretrained models are available, this will train 3 * 8 = 24 scene-adapted models.

+    - [x] Input edge channel
+    - [x] Output energy channel
+    - [x] Testing multiple models
+    - [x] Domain adaptation
+    - [x] Saving outputs for visualization.

+    > **python main_train_test.py --config config\config_ego2hands_csm.yml --input_edge --energy --test_all --num_models 3 --adapt --save_outputs**

+    * This will test all scene-adapted models and display the evaluation results.
+    * Output visualization will be saved in the "outputs" folder if "--save_outputs" is set.
+    * Adapted models should outperform the pretrained models.